opencybersecurityalliance/kestrel-lang/docs/language/commands.rst

            START 2021-05-06T00:00:00Z STOP 2021-05-07T00:00:00Z

     # get processes from the above procs variable with pid 10578 and name 'xyz'
-    # no time range needed since the entity pool is a varible
+    # usually no time range is used when the entity pool is a varible
     procs2 = GET process FROM procs WHERE pid = 10578 AND name = 'xyz'

     # refer to another Kestrel variable in the WHERE clause (ECGP)
-    # note that the attribute of a variable should be var.attribute, not var:attribute
+    # Kestrel will infer time range from `procs2`; users can override it by providing one
     procs3 = GET process FROM procs WHERE pid = procs2.pid

     # omitting the FROM clause, which will be desugarred as 'FROM https://a.com/b.json'